AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 }
 ```

-Finally, create a matrix with the presence/absence of each compound in each sample
+Finally, create a matrix with the presence/absence of each compound in each sample:

 ```
 dataset_final <- matrix(nrow=ncol(dataset_rt_red), ncol=nrow(dataset_compounds)+1)